xster/flutter-wiki/Hot-Reload.md

 Flutter is committed to delivering a fast developer workflow.
-The Flutter tools support near-instant reload of changes powered by the Dart VM's new _hot reload_ feature, both from the Flutter CLI tools and Atom.
+The Flutter tools support near-instant reload of changes powered by the Dart VM's new _hot reload_ feature, both from the Flutter CLI tools and IntelliJ.

 We'd love [feedback](https://github.com/flutter/flutter/issues/new) on this new feature and it's user experience.
 You can try hot reload now, if: